-A large group is more likely to accumulate savings faster irregardless of the amounts contributed per member, even compared to a small one whose members make relatively large contributions.
+A large group is more likely to accumulate savings faster regardless of the amounts contributed per member, even compared to a small one whose members make relatively large contributions.
 It also provides the advantage that each member can contribute relative to his/her financial ability without affecting overall group performance

 Greater diversity of Ideas/talents

-It is obvious that where a greater number of people are working together then a larger pool of ideas and complimentary abilities is available.
+It is obvious that where a greater number of people are working together then a larger pool of ideas and complementary abilities is available.
 These could serve the group in many ways that contribute to its eventual growth.

 How can a group effectively cope with growing membership?

 Original laws and policies should not be static

 It’s important to have in mind the possibility of the future expansion of the group when laying down the founding policies and bylaws.
 This will ensure a smoother transition when such an expansion doe occurs there will be not many changes to be made to policy and laws.
 This is because the policy that works for a small group could not be effective for a larger version of the same group.